ALIZAMOMIN/deep_fake_/README.md

-This project focuses on detecting deepfake media across 3 modalities:
+This project focuses on detecting deepfake media mainly videos:
-Deepfake Images
-Deepfake Audio
-Deepfake Videos

 The goal is to build ML models capable of classifying whether the input is REAL or FAKE with high accuracy.
-A combination of Computer Vision, Speech Processing, and Deep Learning techniques is used.
+A combination of Computer Vision, and Deep Learning techniques is used.

 Language: Python